 Prior to the successful completion of all requirements for the Ph.D., students will be expected to publish a minimum of two peer-reviewed original research articles, at least one of which must be a first author publication related to their dissertation research.
-Very rare exceptions to this rule may be made with the consent of the student's Doctoral Dissertation Committee and the USF College of Medicine Graduate Education Committee.
-Petitions for such exceptions must be made by the student's major professor and approved by both committees prior to scheduling the defense of the dissertation.
+Very rare exceptions to this rule may be made with the consent of the student's Doctoral Dissertation Committee and Program Director.
+Petitions for such exceptions must be made by the student's major professor and approved by both the committee and the program director prior to scheduling the defense of the dissertation.